Pleasant Goat and Big Big Wolf: History

-Pleasant Goat and Big Big Wolf had 510 episodes when it premiered (2005~2007).
-After it became moderately successful, Creative Power Entertaining created more than 2,000 episodes, including 60 exclusive Olympics episodes in 2008 an addition of 20 more episodes to the first season in 2009.
+Pleasant Goat and Big Big Wolf had 510 episodes when it premiered (2005–2007).
+After it became moderately successful, Creative Power Entertaining created more than 3,000 episodes, including 60 exclusive Olympics episodes in 2008 and an addition of 20 more episodes to the first season in 2009.

+The first season was made using Adobe Flash, an obsolete video player.

-In January 2009, its first movie Pleasant Goat and Big Big Wolf - The Super Adventure was launched in China.
-It has broken the domestic box office record for a Chinese animated film, collecting 30 million yuan (US$4.39 million) during its opening weekend.
-On the first day of release alone, the movie made 8 million Yuan.
+In January 2009, its first movie Pleasant Goat and Big Big Wolf – The Super Adventure was launched in China.
+Based on the 530-episode television series, The Super Adventure stars the same characters but in a very different scenario with the goats joining forces with their old nemesis, Wolffy, to defeat their common archenemy – bacteria.
+It broke the domestic box office record for a Chinese animated film, collecting 30 million yuan (US$4.39 million) during its opening weekend.
+On the first day of release alone, the movie made 8 million yuan.
 According to Beijing News, the weekend's revenue was well ahead of the previous record holder for domestic animation, Storm Rider Clash of the Evils – the adaptation of the Storm Riders comic brought in 25 million Yuan in two weeks when it was released the previous summer.

 Describing the Pleasant Goat movie as a "dark horse", Zhao Jun, general manager of China Film South Cinema Circuit Co.
 Ltd., predicted the film would make at least 60 million yuan in total box office revenue.
 A manager of the Beijing-based Stellar International Cineplex said the movie theatre's biggest hall, which had been scheduled to screen Red Cliff II, was reassigned to show Pleasant Goat and Big Big Wolf: The Super Adventure in order to meet popular demand.

-China's Xinhua news agency quoted unspecified "insiders" as crediting the cartoon's success to the large pool of fans who have tuned into the Pleasant Goat and Big Big Wolf television cartoon series over the past three years.
-Based on the 530-episode television series, The Super Adventure stars the same characters but in a very different scenario.
-The movie's storyline tells how several goats and their old nemesis, Wolffy, join forces to defeat their common archenemy – bacteria.